What Is Whole Life Insurance?

 Here's how it works: A whole life policy requires you to wear multiple hats because you are simultaneously the owner of the insurance company, a client and customer, and (if you take on policy loans) a borrower (debtor) to the insurer.

-At the same time, you are very much a client and customer.
+Yes... you really are simultaneously a client and customer.
 You must pay your premiums to get the benefits of the policy.
 And, any policy loans you take on must be repaid either out of pocket or when you die (you can choose to defer any and all policy loans until you die, at which point, the balance will be repaid from the death benefit).

 It's very much like owning a business.